Vorlonhomeworld/BBCL/15 More inputs.md

 ```

-(mini_adventure.lisp) is the name I have it on on my system, but you can save this under any name you'd like!
+mini_adventure.lisp is the name I have it on on my system, but you can save this under any name you'd like!
 Run it and you'll see:

 <a href="rel"><img src="https://github.com/Vorlonhomeworld/BBCL/blob/main/images/mini_adventure.jpg" height="600" width="1200"></a>

+While it runs, this really isn't the best way to code this.
+For example, did you notice that the prompt has to be recoded each time?
+Surely there's got to be a way to
+code the prompt just once so that we don't have to keep calling coding it, right?
+Tr